Exact number of flips required to sort a burnt stack of pancakes: Conclusions and Future work

 \section{Conclusions and Future work}

-Burnt pancake sorting is a classical problem going back to the work of Gates, Papadimitriou from 1979 (see~\cite{GP79}).
+Burnt pancake sorting is a classical problem going back to the work of~\cite{GP79}.
 The original problem is to find lower and upper bounds for the number of flips which are required to sort an arbitrary stack of burnt pancakes of size $n$.
 As $ \overline{I_n}$ has been shown to belong to the worst-case instances for all $ 1 \le n \le 22 $, except for $n=15$~\cite{CB95,Bou16}, and as it has a very easy and natural structure, it is very interesting to compute upper and lower bounds for the number of flips which this instance needs to be sorted, called $T(n)$.

-In 1997, Heydari and Sudborough gave an upper bound for $T(n)$ for $ n\equiv 3 \bmod 4 (see $~\cite{HS97}), and in 2011, Cibulka a global lower bound (see~\cite{Cib11}), which matches the upper bound of~\cite{HS97} for $ n\equiv 3 \bmod 4 $.
-Bouzy computed the values $T(19),\dots, T(27)$ ~\cite{Bou16}.
-Apart from that, we are not aware of any other general result about $T(n)$ since then.
+\cite{HS97}~gave an upper bound for $T(n)$ for $ n\equiv 3 \bmod 4$, and~\cite{Cib11} a global lower bound, which matches the upper bound of~\cite{HS97} for $ n\equiv 3 \bmod 4 $. \cite{Bou16}~computed the values $T(2),T(3),\dots, T(27)$. \footnote{We have recomputed the values of $T(24)$ and $ T(26)$ to be $37$ and $40$, instead of being $38$ and $41$, respectively, as mentioned in~\cite{Bou16}.
+On the other hand, we have confirmed the correctness of all other values up to $27$, for $n$ odd by our main result and for $n$ even by a BnB program in C++.} Apart from that, we are not aware of any other general result about $T(n)$ since then.
 In this work, we have presented an upper bound for $ n\equiv 1 \bmod 4 $, which again matches the lower bound of~\cite{Cib11} .

 Although the problem appears quite simple at first glance, the size of the burnt pancake graph and the complexity of finding optimal strategies make efficient computation highly challenging.
 Consequently, the tools developed in this work to tackle this problem are of independent interest, beyond the (burnt) pancake sorting problem itself.